 When Michael Gilman first heard about a biotech start-up pursuing this idea, he was dumbstruck.
 After shaking off his initial disbelief, he thought, “Wow, if you could figure out how to do that, it would be really great.”

-Gilman is now CEO of that start-up, Waltham, Mass.-based Arrakis Therapeutics, which was founded in September 2015 by Russell Petter, former vice president of chemistry at Celgene and now chief scientific officer for Arrakis.
+Gilman is now CEO of that start-up, Waltham, Mass.-based Arrakis Therapeutics, which was founded in September 2015 by Jennifer Petter, former vice president of chemistry at Celgene and now chief scientific officer for Arrakis.

 “It’s a bit like getting the band back together again,” says Gilman, who previously worked at Biogen along with Petter and Arrakis Chief Business Officer Daniel Koerwer in the late ’90s through mid-2000s.

 Many companies have tried targeting RNA in the past decade using techniques based on RNA interference, or RNAi, in which a strand of RNA binds to and helps eliminate a complementary strand in the body.
 It’s been difficult to get the technique to work well in humans, however, except for one recent success in treating liver disease.

 Arrakis is attempting to block RNA with the same chemistries used in protein-binding drugs.
 Gilman thinks that’s possible because contrary to oversimplified illustrations, RNA is more intricate than a simple strand; it twists and folds around itself into structures that present promising binding spots for drugs.
 Gilman doesn’t expect all RNA molecules to selectively bind a drug, but he says that Arrakis wants to “find small molecules that stabilize one of these transient, dynamic structures of RNA and essentially lock it down.”
 The small molecule would thus prevent an mRNA from forming a protein or inhibit a noncoding RNA that controls gene expression.